eisuke119/Research-Project/weekly_meetings/README.md

 *  Writing report for systematic literature review.
 *  Datasets.

+##### What would like to work on today?

+* Familiarise ourselves the the metagenomic binning methods / tools / evaluation used in VAMB and DNABERT-S
+    * Start Email correspondance with novonesis to verify new datasets and their eligibility - both for metagenomic binning and phenotype prediction.
+* Write systematic literature review methodology in overleaf.
+    * Start on introduction?

 ##### Where do you need help from Veronika?

 * Processing large files on HPC and optimal processing.
 * Discard systematic dataset review?
+* PRISMA guidelines